 UTEP employs Federal Work-Study students in many areas on and off campus.
 To be eligible for federal work-study a student must be enrolled at least half-time in the fall and spring semesters and enrolled at least 3 hours in any summer session (i.e. Maymester, Summer I, etc).
-Priority will be given to those students who are enrolled full-time in the fall and spring semesters.
 Students cannot work more than 19 hours a week during any period (term/session) of enrollment.

 In order to qualify for Federal Work-Study while enrolled at UTEP, students must complete the Free Application for Federal Student Aid (FAFSA).
-UTEP awards funds on a first come, first served basis.
+UTEP awards funds on a first come first served basis.
 After your FAFSA is submitted, please complete the Federal Work-Study Application and submit it via email to Irma Walsh at firstname.lastname@example.org.
 You will be notified via email of your eligibility.
+If you wish to receive Federal Work-Study in the 2022-2023 academic year please complete the 2022-2023 Federal Work-Study Application but please keep in mind that it will not be processed until August 2022.

 To be eligible for federal work-study, a student must meet the following criteria: